gseals/pinterest/README.md

 ## Description

-A Pinterest-style application allowing users to create boards and pins for whatever they like.
-This project allowed for the use of - and practice with - axios, promises, and firebase.
+* A Pinterest-style application allowing users to create boards and pins for whatever they like.
+This project allowed for the use of - and practice with - Axios, promises, and firebase.

 ## Technologies Used